 A video converter may refer to any of the following:

-1. A video converter is a hardware device that converts one type of video signal to another.
+1. A video converter is a hardware device that turns one type of video signal to another.
 Examples include VGA (video graphics array) to DVI (digital visual interface), DVI to VGA, HDMI to DVI, or VGA to composite video.
 You may need a video converter to connect an older monitor to a new computer or a new monitor to an older computer.

 Keep in mind that each video format has different video resolution and capabilities and converting a signal may give a lower quality signal.
 An example is converting DVI to VGA since DVI has a higher video resolution capability than VGA.
 However, with some setups a video converter may be the only option even with a loss of quality or performance.

 2. A software video converter is a software program designed to convert one native file format into another format.
 For example, WinFF is a great video converter that converts a video file into many different formats.